jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Oss-s3fs-volume.md

 ## II.
 Example Application

-Two Pods will be created by the example application, the first Pod will create a file with the name of SUCCESS in Object Storage Service, and the second Pod will write the content “helloworld” in the file with the name of SUCCESS.
+Two Pods will be created by the example application, the first Pod will create a file with the name of SUCCESS in Object Storage Service, and the second Pod will write the content "helloworld" in the file with the name of SUCCESS.

 1. When deploying the first Pod, create one file in Object Storage Service with the name of SUCCESS, save the Yaml file with the name of test-s3fs-pod1.yaml and execute the following commands to create Pod objects: